dimailn/vrf/README.md

 ## v-model

-In some cases you may want to use ```rf-``` controls outside of form, if you don't need form functionality, but still want to use the same elements without separating by vrf/non-vrf inputs.
-Regarding to this vrf inputs support ```v-model``` directive, allowing to use them in seamless way
+In some cases you may want to use ```rf-``` controls outside of the form, if you don't need the form functionality, but still want to use the same elements without separating vrf/non-vrf inputs.
+Regarding this, vrf inputs support ```v-model``` directive, allowing for them to be used in a seamless way

 ```vue
 <template>